-The HEI should prepare a presentation of no more than 20 minutes duration on the degree programme(s) being submitted for accreditation, preferably given by the programme leader.
-This should describe any unique or particularly valuable features of the programme(s) and highlight the links between research and teaching on the programme.
+The HEI should prepare a presentation of no more than 15 minutes duration on the degree programme(s) being submitted for accreditation, preferably given by the programme leader.
+This should describe any unique or particularly valuable features of the programme(s) and provide details of any optional pathways.
+The presentation must not attempt to answer the questions arising from the Stage One Report.

-10:30-12:00 - Meeting with programme team
+10:00 - 11.45 - Meeting with programme team

-The Assessment Panel will meet with up to 10 key individuals from the programme team.
-The Assessment Panel may request particular individuals to be present, and the programme leader, placement co-ordinator and assessment officer (or equivalent) should all be present.
+The Assessment Panel will meet with (ideally no more than 10) key individuals from the programme team.
+The Assessment Panel may request particular individuals to be present, and the programme leader, and assessment officer (or equivalent) should be present.
 Name boards should be provided by the HEI for this stage of the meeting.

-The Accreditation Assessment Panel will explain any queries raised during stage one as well as highlighting the good practice identified.
+The Accreditation Assessment Panel will discuss aspects arising from the Stage One Report.
+Normally this report will set the agenda for the meeting; however it is possible that topics may arise from the presentation or any documentation submitted after receipt of the Stage One Report.
 The programme team will have the opportunity to respond and provide further evidence.
 The programme team may wish to explain how they have addressed, or plan to address, any issues or to query the panel's interpretation of the evidence provided.